WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Experiments And Analysis

 \subsection{Benchmark Dataset}

 Following MTFM, we use the Mashup and API data crawled in ProgrammableWeb.
 Since the MTFM model requires data with three attributes: name, description and category.
 MTFM removes crawled data with missing attribute values.
 Finally, the dataset contains 8217 mashups and 1647 APIs.
+Each mashup has at least one API call, and on average 2 APIs are called.
+53.82\% of all mashups call one API, 23.83\% call two APIs.
+The remaining 22.36\% require three or more APIs, of which 7.39\% involve five or more APIs.
+The ratio of positive pair (mashup called API) is 0.125\%.
 Detailed statistics of the dataset are presented in Table~\ref{tab:dataset}.

-To conduct performance evaluation, the dataset is split into the training, validation, and test sets using the ratios of 3:1:1.
-Note that we only split mashups and all the APIs are used as the API repository.
-Each mashup has at least one API call, and on average 2 APIs are called.
-So the ratio of positive pair (mashup called API) is 0.125\%.